qcif/data-curator/README.md

 Open data creators are increasingly focusing on improving open data publishing so that data can be used to create insight and drive positive change.

-Open data is more likely to be used if data consumers can(test):
+Open data is more likely to be used if data consumers can:

 - understand why and how the data was collected
 - understand the structure of the data